-The breasts are composed of mainly fatty tissue with the mammary glands and muscle.
+The breasts are composed of mainly fatty tissue with the mammary glands and muscles.
 The muscle is deep so cannot help much in supporting the breast.
-Coopers Ligaments help hold the breasts up.
+Cooper’s Ligaments help hold the breasts up.
 They are thin bands interwoven into the breast and are not very strong.

 What causes Jogger’s breast?

 Continuous running causes the breasts to move up and down and side to side.
 This not only causes pain resulting from the trauma of excessive movement but will result in permanent stretching of the Coopers ligaments resulting in drooping breasts.
 It is not just the larger breasted woman who suffers from breast pain when running; smaller breasted women can suffer from jogger’s breast just as much.

 It is also possible that breasts that are not properly supported can lead to tension and strain in the upper back and neck, particularly in the larger breasted woman.
 The excess weight at the front can mean the back muscles have to work harder to keep the shoulders in the correct position.
 These muscles will eventually become weak and stretched leading to back and neck pain.